mozilla/srihash.org/CONTRIBUTING.md

 Patches should be submitted as pull requests.
 When submitting patches as PRs:

+- For any non-trivial patch, please file an issue to achieve consensus about goal and implementation first.
 - You agree to license your code under the project's open source license ([MPL 2.0](/LICENSE)).
 - Base your branch off the current `master` (see below for an example workflow).
 - Add both your code and new tests if relevant.